rpgreview/papersandpaychecks/pnp.md

 *A sheep and goat story*

 A genius decides that the team's end of year drinks should be held at a local inner city children's petting farm.
 Various inebriating fluids flow, providing a great opportunity to test the game's rules for the drinking of alcohol.
 Meanwhile, the two office practical jokers have wandered off somewhere in the middle of night with a bottle of wine.
 Someone in the group decides raises the possibility that they might be in some sort of trouble, whereas others take up the point of view that these likable characters are perhaps deserving of some privacy.
 When the characters finally decide to act, they will discover that both things are true.
 In their efforts to find a seculed spot for some paired athletics they have managed to open the gates and mix up a flock of sheep with a flock of goats.
-Somehow it will be up to the somewhat inebriated PCs to separate the sheep from the goats whilst at the same time ensuring that other team members don't disturb the new couple.
+Somehow it will be up to the somewhat inebriated PC Workers to separate the sheep from the goats whilst at the same time ensuring that other team members don't disturb the new couple.

 **Horse (Equus ferus caballus)**